cwntr/go-dex-client/README.md

  3. Copy the default `cfg.json` from the repository and modify it based on your setup.
  4. Execute the binary `./bot`

-### Examples to place orders, deal with the orderbook
-To interact with the bot you can send HTTP requests to fetch orderbook data, place orders, cancel orders or to retrieve your wallet LND's balance.
-Have a look in `examples` directory that contains example curl requests that interact with your local web server.

 ## Create stub via protoc (if not up-to-date)
 Use the following link to install the prerequisites ([**https://grpc.io/docs/quickstart/go/**](https://grpc.io/docs/quickstart/go/)):